 Finding Le Garrick restaurant, however, is super easy.
 And, after one unbelievably AH-MAY-ZING dinner there, I can say finding food to enjoy at the classic French brasserie is not hard either!

-Within 24 hours of learning I had a table booked, I made my way through the heart of Covent Garden to take some pictures of the restaurant.
-I anticipated the setting would be very intimate and feature low-lighting, so being able to show you as much as I could during the day was important.
+Within 24 hours of learning, I had a table booked, I made my way through the heart of Covent Garden to take some pictures of the restaurant.
+I anticipated the setting would be very intimate and feature low-lighting thanks to the Lampadaire exterieur being dotted around the room.
+I’m doing my best to show you as much as I could during the day was important.

 I had a bit of extra time before a meeting, so I took a stealthy, sneaky step inside.
 I couldn’t resist.